JasonCaoCJX/maifa-agent/README.md

 # Maifa-agent
-AI "Mafia" is coming!
+AI "Maifa" is coming!
 As night falls,9 ChatGPT AI players each harbor their own sinister motives.
 Let's see who will have the last laugh...

 Based on phaser3+vue3+typescript, and chatgpt (70% of the code is written by chatgpt).